Ekorz-boop/arm-robot-ev3/README.md

-# PA1473 - Software Development: Agile Project (Template)

-## Template information
-This template should help your team write a good readme-file for your project.
-(The file is called README.md in your project directory.)
-You are of course free to add more sections to your readme if you want to.

-Readme-files on GitHub are formatted using Markdown.
-You can find information about how to format using Markdown here: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

-Your readme-file should include the following sections:

 ## Introduction

-This part should give a general introduction to your project.

 This project is a University project where a lego mindstorms robot (ev3) is supposed to be programmed with different user stories in mind.
 The main objective/feature of the project is to enable the robot arm to sort lego bricks according to different criterias.